setms/book/docs/introduction/software.md

 We can convert regular expressions to DFAs and vice versa.

 Regular languages can describe parts of programs, but not entire programs.
-The memory of a DFA is too limited.
+The memory of a DFA is too limited, since it consists of a finite number of states.
 Let's look at more powerful automata that define more useful languages.